Rescuing George Ruby:

 But the second real Jo did have a name, and his name was George Ruby.
 He was born in about 1835, and what follows is his story.

 Early in 1850 a case of assault was tried at Guildhall before an Alderman Humphery.
-Two men were charged with a vicious attack on a policeman in Bishopsgate, having been identified not only by the victim, but also by a boy who had witnessed the crime.
+Two men were charged with a vicious attack on a policeman in Bishopsgate, having been identified not only by the victim but also by a boy who had witnessed the crime.
 That boy was George Ruby.
 He had been taking some supper to his father, who was working in a warehouse, at the early hour of three in the morning.

-Shocked by these admissions, Humphery quizzed him further.
-“Can you read?”
-“No.” “Do you ever say your prayers?”
-“No.” “Do you know what prayers are?”
-“No.” “Do you know what the Devil is?”
-“I’ve heard of the Devil, but I don’t know him.”
-Finally, Humphery asked George what he did know, in response to which he said that he knew how to sweep the crossing.
-“And that’s all?”
-“That’s all.
-I sweeps the crossing.”
+Shocked by these admissions, Humphery quizzed the boy further.
+‘Can you read?’
+‘No.’ ‘Do you ever say your prayers?’
+‘No.’ ‘Do you know what prayers are?’
+‘No.’ ‘Do you know what the Devil is?’
+‘I’ve heard of the Devil, but I don’t know him.’
+Finally, Humphery asked George what he did know, in response to which George said that he knew how to sweep the crossing.
+‘And that’s all?’
+‘That’s all.
+I sweeps the crossing.’

 The incident was widely reported in the newspapers, and, when it emerged that the Alderman had refused to hear the boy’s evidence, on the grounds that he did not understand what it was to be under oath, there was a great deal of tut-tutting.
-The Examiner pointed out that, although the boy had not known that he was obliged to tell the truth, he still told the truth every time he answered “no” to the Alderman’s questions.
+The Examiner pointed out that, although the boy had not known that he was obliged to tell the truth, he still told the truth every time he answered ‘no’ to the Alderman’s questions.
 He was

 naked and not ashamed, and amongst the many things he did not know was to feign that he did know.